Our Local Offer for Children with Special Educational Needs and/or Disabilities

 How does the setting know my child needs extra help and what should I do if I think my child may have Special Educational Needs?

-At Plume Avenue Nursery each child has a key person.
-It is their role to develop trusting relationships with children and parents to create an environment that will allow for the respectful sharing of information.
+At Plume Avenue Nursery each child has a key person & buddy.
+It is their role is to develop trusting relationships with children and parents to create an environment to allow respectful sharing of information.
 If you have any concerns about your child's development you can ask for a time when you can discuss this in private with them.

 How will you support my child?